piscinajs/piscina/README.md

   constructor for this task.
 If no `filename` was specified to the constructor, this is mandatory.
 * `abortSignal`: An [`AbortSignal`][] instance.
-If passed, this can be used to cancel a task, including already running ones.
+If passed, this can be used to cancel a task.
+If the task is already running, the corresponding `Worker` thread will be stopped.
   (More generally, any `EventEmitter` or `EventTarget` that emits `'abort'` events can be passed here.)
 Abortable tasks cannot share threads regardless of the `concurrentTasksPerWorker` options.